Skip to main content

 Two cyclists using wheelchair-adapted bikes

-This best practice guide has been updated in 2025 and is designed to improve accessibility of countryside and public greenspace in England and Wales.
+This best practice guide has been updated in 2025 and is designed to help land owners and managers improve accessibility of countryside and public greenspace in England and Wales.

-The guide combines the England and Wales versions of ‘By All Reasonable Means’ (BARM).
-It has been updated to align with the ‘Outdoor Accessibility Guidance’ 2023 which is a source of more detailed guidance and specifications.
+The guide has been produced by Sensory Trust in collaboration with, and on behalf of, Natural England and Natural Resources Wales, as part of their commitment to ensure equality of access to the outdoors It combines the previously separate England and Wales versions of ‘By All Reasonable Means’ (BARM) and has been updated to align with the ‘Outdoor Accessibility Guidance’ 2023 which is a source of more detailed guidance and specifications.

 Who is By All Reasonable Means for?